Institute of Bankers Pakistan: IBP Superior Qualification (ISQ)

 Both theoretical and practical methodologies would be used to provide the candidate with optimum knowledge prior to choosing the banking or financial industry as a career.
 Highly skilled and trained employees would be readily available for banks to choose from the job market.

-The curriculum of CGB has been developed after a thorough research by IBP, under the supervision and guidance of the experience bankers and qualified trainers.
-This program has the support of the entire banking and financial sector which adds value to the qualification itself.
-Moreover, CGB opens new door of countless opportunities for candidates who wish to proceed with their career in banking.
+The CGB curriculum was developed by IBP in consultation with banking professionals and qualified trainers.
+The qualification has received support from the banking and financial sector and is intended for candidates seeking to pursue a career in banking.